khulnasoft-lab/design.khulnasoft.com/contents/components/button-group.md

 ### When not to use

-- If there isn't enough space to accommodate the width of a button group you my need to consider a different configuration or layout.
+- If there isn't enough space to accommodate the width of a button group, consider a different configuration or layout.
 - If the related items are all links, consider using the [link](/components/link) component for each instead.
 They can remain in close proximity to each other, but don't need to otherwise be visually grouped.
 - If a group of options exists in the context of a form, consider using [radio buttons](/components/radio-button) or [checkboxes](/components/checkbox) instead.